Sign In Forgot Password

 Rabbi Nathaniel Ezray

 Together with dedicated leaders and staff, Rabbi Nathaniel (Nat) Ezray is building an inspiring community full of joy and connection.
-When you walk into CBJ, you feel hope, relevance, love and care – which emanates from Rabbi Ezray.
+When you walk into CBJ, you feel hope, relevance, love, and care – which emanates from Rabbi Ezray.

 Rabbi Ezray joined CBJ in 1995 after serving as Associate Rabbi at Temple Emanuel in Newton, Massachusetts for four years.
 He is passionate about CBJ being a place of learning, different types of prayer experiences, social justice and community.
-Rabbi Ezray treasures relationship and walking through every significant moment in life together with you.
+Rabbi Ezray treasures relationships and walking through every significant moment in life together with you.

 Rabbi Ezray seeks to create connections and inclusion.
-Programs ranging from our L’dor Vador, (from generation to generation) which partners our Bnai Mitzvah students with older congregants to our Oral History project where the stories of our members are captured via interviews lift up the power of story to transform life.
+Programs ranging from our L’dor Vador, (from generation to generation) which partners our B'nai Mitzvah students with older congregants to our Oral History project where the stories of our members are captured via interviews lift up the power of story to transform life.
 CBJ has been an innovator and leader in inclusion of those with special needs and received the prestigious Rosh Pina Certification for the systemic inclusion of Special Needs students.
 Our Religious School welcomes children of all experiences, doing our very best to help them thrive and connect to their Jewish identity.

 Rabbi Ezray believes in providing multiple doors of entry into Jewish life – ranging from different types of religious services to cultural programs celebrating Jewish life.
-He seeks to create meaningful connection to Israel by forging relationships with different organizations in Israel which seeks to brings Jewish values to life - Adi Negev, AICAT, and United Hatzalah.
+He seeks to create meaningful connection to Israel by forging relationships with different organizations in Israel which seek to bring Jewish values to life - Adi Negev, AICAT, and United Hatzalah.
 He has been active in bringing respectful dialogue to life at CBJ where we learn about and practice listening to one another with respect and curiosity – especially when we disagree.

 Rabbi Ezray grew up in Sacramento, California, and is blessed with his wonderful wife Mimi, and two children, Emily and Ethan.
-In his spare time he enjoys hiking, reading, good restaurants and making health a priority.
+In his spare time, he enjoys hiking, reading, good restaurants, and making health a priority.

 Rabbi Ilana Goldhaber-Gordon